GoogleCloudPlatform/solutions-builder/README.md

 > It is recommended to start with a brand new Google Cloud project to have a clean start.

-Run the following to create a new Google Cloud project, or you can log in to Google Cloud Console to [create a new project](https://console.cloud.google.com/projectcreate).
+Run the following commands to create a new Google Cloud project, or [create a new project](https://console.cloud.google.com/projectcreate) on Google Cloud Console.
 ```
 export PROJECT_ID=<my-project-id>
 gcloud projects create $PROJECT_ID